Lye vs No Lye Relaxers: A Comprehensive Guide

 What is the Difference Between Lye vs No Lye Relaxers?

-What is a no base relaxer?
-With a lye relaxer, you may ask: what is the active ingredient in all hydroxide relaxers? and the answer is lye.
-They are much harsher on the scalp.
 For this reason, I recommend that you touch up your scalp with an oil-based grease containing petroleum jelly.
-Lye relaxers will also be less drying on the hair shaft.
+Lye relaxers will also be less drying on the hair shaft compared to no-lye relaxers.
 This is why I am an advocate of lye relaxers for added moisturizing properties.

-In comparison to no base vs no lye relaxer, when I experimented with a no-lye relaxer as an adult, my hair became very weak, and I could not tolerate this kind of relaxer.
 When it was time for a touch-up, my hair would overprocess and break off.
 After this experience with no-lye relaxers, I vowed never to use a box relaxer again.

 Since I switched back to lye in hair relaxer after going natural again, my hair has been thriving, and I can do styling my hair in a wash and go in terms of a no lye relaxer vs texturizer for a relaxer for curly hair.